AMRO PORTO UNIVERSITY RESIDENCE

 Porto is an incredible city for university students.
 Tourist-friendly, active, beautiful, bohemian, cheap…

-But the Portuguese also speak English proficiently, and both young and old are able to communicate in day-to-day life, making Portugal ideal for students from other countries.
+Portuguese people also speak English with a high degree of proficiency, making both young and old able to communicate on quite easily on an international level, making Portugal ideal for students from other countries.

-The university environment means there are a lot of events and parties for young people.
-During the day, you can discover the city, with its main monuments, gardens, Port wine cellars, restaurants and bars.
+The university environment of the city means there are a lot of events and parties for young people.
+During the day, you can discover the city’s main monuments, gardens, Port wine cellars, restaurants, and bars.
 In the evenings, there are many bars and clubs offering good music, with options for all tastes and ages.

 Discover Porto

-Torre dos Clérigos, Praça dos Aliados, Porto Cathedral, Bolhao Market, Estaçao de Sao Bento, Ponte Luis I, La Baixa… There are many places to visit in Porto.
-It is probably more crowded in the summer and on weekends, and it is during the week that the city can be enjoyed to the fullest.
+Torre dos Clérigos, Praça dos Aliados, Porto Cathedral, Bolhao Market, Estaçao de São Bento, Ponte Luiz I… There are many places to visit in Porto.

 There are a thousand options to enjoy Porto’s nightlife, from local taverns to trendy nightclubs, to international squares and meeting points.
-Some meeting points not to be missed:
+Some places you must not miss:

-• Praça Piolhos: A hub for local and Erasmus students to meet up, with a park to enjoy the splendid weather, terraces where you can spend the afternoon and very good prices.
+· Praça dos Leões: A hub for local and Erasmus students to meet up, with a nearby garden to enjoy the splendid weather, terraces where you can spend the afternoon and restaurants with very good food at a relative low price.

-• Rua de Cedofeita: This long street is more commercial, although many of the side streets offer bars of all kinds, such as Espaço 77, a Mecca of sorts for students.
-An absolute must!
+· Rua de Santa Catarina: This long street is mostly commercial, although many of the side streets offer restaurants and bakeries of all kinds.